 Are There Really Gender Differences With Rheumatoid Arthritis?

 Although rheumatoid arthritis can be equally devastating for both sexes, it is clear that RA affects more women than men.
-Approximately 1.3 million US citizens suffer from RA, and women are thought to outnumber men three to one – some claim it is four to one.
+Approximately 1.3 million US citizens suffer from RA, and women have around a two to three times greater risk of developing the condition.

 Though RA is clearly more prevalent among women, there really isn’t much conclusive evidence as to why this is the case.
 Some doctors theorize that estrogen levels are at play, but the conclusive answer is unknown.